martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 version.
 A server that receives such a packet MUST terminate the connection with a TRANSPORT_PARAMETER_ERROR.

-## Server Response to Transport Parameter
+## Server Response to version_aliasing Transport Parameter

 A client version_aliasing transport parameter tells the server that the client received a Bad Salt packet.
 The server checks if could have generated that